 python scripts/crop_align_face2.py -i [input folder] -o [output folder]

-Here is a sample command :
+Here is a the example command :

 python scripts/crop_align_face2.py -i inputs/whole_imgs -o inputs/cropped_faces